animal-tree/Writing-stuff/Starting-over.md

 **Definition 4:** Some qualia feel better than others.

-In multi-branch choices of implication, we select the $K$ that brings us closes to some rich qualia, $L$.
+In multi-branch choices of implication, we select the $K$ that brings us closest to some rich qualia, $L$.

 $\mathrm{I_I}(\mathrm{I_J}) \rightarrow \mathrm{I_J} \rightarrow \mathrm{I_K}$